ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

   <li>counterhit combos
   <li>Burst/DP Punish Combo  (also works as anti air)
     <br><code>c.S 66 c.S 9 j.H j.236K 66 c.S 6H 426HH
+    <p>this works but is hard to get consistently outside of corner.
+Will wall break from round start so definitely worth having in the pocket.
+The last 66 seems unecessary since it's way too tight and it's better to just do the j.236K tighter by having a faster jump cancel. </p>
 </code>
     Troubleshooting:
     <li>if the j.k misses you dashed too early you can RRC to save the corner